-The project eliminated the approximately 7000ft Thompson Ditch.
+The project eliminated the approximately 7000 feet Thompson Ditch.
 This allowed the return of 1 cfs of 1885 senior water right and 1 cfs junior 1900 water right to the stretch of Whychus Creek between TSID’s diversion and the proposed diversion point on the Deggendorfer property.
 The project also eliminated existing ditch losses and changed the flood irrigation to a sprinkler system, directly resulting in conservation of water applied to existing crops.

 The Cloverdale canal serves 1000 acres of farmland in Three Sisters Irrigation District.
 Traditionally the transmission loss of the canal has been between 45% and 55%.
 As a result when running the maximum flow of 20 cfs, approximately only 10 cfs was being delivered to the farmers.
-By piping 14880 feet of the canal TSID hoped to save 4-6 cfs in transmission losses.
+By piping 14880 linear feet of the canal TSID hoped to save 4-6 cfs in transmission losses.
 TSID dedicated 2 cfs to instream with 2 cfs to be available to all the farmers in the district.

-As a result of mediation with one of the land owners on whose property the pipeline was to cross, the last 3600 feet was moved farther down the canal to an area that had seepage problems.
+As a result of mediation with one of the land owners on whose property the pipeline was to cross, the last 3600 linear feet was moved farther down the canal to an area that had seepage problems.
 It is expected that moving the pipeline will have little, if any, impact on the water savings initially planned.

 Benefits will be accrued due to water savings, electrical energy conservation and reduction of operation and management costs.
 The water savings in this project are of special consideration because the reduction of diversion flows from Whychus Creek will increase in-stream flows on a year round basis.
 Whychus Creek has traditionally been completely dewatered during the irrigation season and only recently has a year round flow been established.
 The conservation efforts of the Three Sisters Irrigation District and local conservation organizations are responsible for the augmented flows.
-The project will return a flow rate of 1.5 cubic foot per second to Whychus Creek and annually conserve an estimated total of 600 acre-feet of water.
+The project will return a flow rate of 1.5 cubic foot per second to Whychus Creek and annually conserve an estimated total of 600-acre feet of water.

-This project replaced approximately 15000 ft of open ditch with HDPE.
+This project replaced approximately 15000 linear feet of open ditch with HDPE.
 The project conserves .5 cfs per day.
 This pipeline is a lateral off the Fryrear pipeline.
 As a result of the pipeline’s gradient the water user now has 80 psi operating pressure at the end of the pipeline and they have eliminated their electric pumps on their lower fields.